EcsRx/EcsR3/docs/ecs-r3/plugins/computed-plugin.md

 - We need to show a value as to how hard the current area is

 Now I appreciate this is all a bit whimsical but stay with me, now we can easily constrain on groups based on the components, so we can find all entities which are in a group and can attack etc, but thats where our current observations stop.

+### Getting all OUR group members (`IComputedGroup` scenario)

+So at this point we want a way to get all entities within our group, so instead of making our `PartyHUDSystem` (or whatever you call it) have to keep drilling down into EVERY entity which has a `HasGroup` component, we can create an `IComputedGroup` which basically computes all the entities which have a `HasGroup` component AND the id of the group matches your group id.

+This way you now have a group which will just stay up to date and always reflect (based upon implementation used) all entities which are in your group.
+You can create this ahead of time and inject it into many other systems, so much like `IObservableGroup` objects are shared and cached to improve performance/simplicity, this also brings those same benefits and can be built off further.

 ### Showing all party members with low HP (`IComputedCollection` scenario)